Current Methow Valley Trail Conditions:* Last Updated 5/9/2016

 Lightning Creek: Closed--very high water and downed trees.
 Use caution as trail was burned in Carlton Complex 2014 fire and maintenance has not occurred since early July.
 Combine with Middle Fork Beaver or Bear Mountain for more distance and fun!

-Middle Fork Beaver Creek: Closed--very high water and downed trees.
+Middle Fork Beaver Creek: Open, clear and rideable.
 Great section of trail that will put a smile on your face.
 If you haven't discovered this gem, you should.
 Connect it with Bear Mountain and North Summit Loup Loup for a longer ride.
 Enjoy the flow!

-Methow Valley Community Trail: Open but with standing water on trail.
+Methow Valley Community Trail: Open.
 Ride along the Methow River between Wolf Creek Road/Brown's Farm Trailhead and Mazama, 6 miles each way.
 Additional trails available from the Mazama Corral Trailhead to add miles or create a lollipop loop.
 Good trail for beginners and families.

-Pipestone Canyon: The Backcountry Horseman will be in the Pipestone wildlife area this weekend Apr 29-May 1.
-It may be better to choose another area to ride or use proper etiquette and dismount when you encounter a horse on the trail.
-Open with muddy and wet portions.
-Accessible via bike from Lester Rd. and via vehicle from Balky Hill side.
+Pipestone Canyon: Open with muddy and wet portions.
 Nice ride can include the east rim Bowen Mtn/Lester Road singletrack to make a 9-mile loop and to add distance and increase the fun factor.
 Out-and-back through the canyon is a good family ride.

-Rendezvous Basin Trails: Open with some trees and snow on trails.
-Riders report that at least some of the downed trees have been cleared and it's possible to ride as far as Rendezvous Pass with only a couple of downed trees to get past.
-The Rendezvous Basin trail is essentially snow free.
+Rendezvous Basin Trails: Open with wet sections.
 A good alternative to some of the local favorites.
 Roughly an eleven mile singletrack loop that flows nicely in rolling terrain.
 Map and ride guide available at the shop.

 Riser Lake/Lewis Butte: Open with abundant wildflowers.
 Riser Lake with moderate elevation, combination of single track and double track.
 Lewis Butte is a steady climb on county road, double track and single track to stunning views and a fun, flowy descent.

-Sun Mountain: Lower trails are mostly snow free and rideable.
-Rodeo, Yellowjacket, Black Bear and Radar Creek have wet areas.
-Inside Passage has water running down it.
-Snow patches on Aqualoop.
-Snow remains on upper trails.
+Sun Mountain: Open with wet sections.
 Ride from Winthrop and forget the car keys.
 Check out the re-routes on Magpie, Black Bear and Dave's Dive which were IMBA and Evergreen Mountain Bike Alliance - Methow Chapter projects.
 Beginner to intermediate single track trails for all ages and abilities.

 Starvation Mountain/Blue Buck: Closed--snow on trail.
 65 trees reported down on Blue Buck (65).
 Amazing 22-mile loop with a lots of climbing and descending, and great scenery.